qingye/HTTP2/README.md

 ## Installation
 1. Clone this repository
-2. Install java version 9 or later.
-Tested on java 10.
+2. Install Java version 10 or later.
 2. Install maven and run maven install in the HTTP/2 project folder